How to check certificate integrity and verification results with the openssl command and options

 However, in other cases, the verification content will be displayed according to the code number in the problem.

-indicates that the problem is probably with the intermediate certificate, which is the first certificate traced from the server certificate. .
+likely means there's a problem with the intermediate certificate, which is the first certificate found from the server certificate.

-There are other options such as "10 (Certificate has expired)" (translation: The certificate has expired), which
+There are other options like "10 (Certificate has expired)" and

 depth

-・If "depth" is the correct sequential number of "2", "1", and "0", there is no problem with the flow of the certificate.
+- If "depth" is correctly numbered consecutively as "2", "1", and "0", there is no problem with the certificate flow

-However , if all are "0", there is a problem.
+However , if all the numbers are "0", that's a problem.

-This means that the hierarchical structure is not created (= the certificate chain is not established), and
+This means that a hierarchical structure has not been created (i.e. the certificate chain has not been established), and it

-it can be inferred that there is probably a problem with the intermediate certificate.
+is highly likely that there is a problem with the intermediate certificate.

-In this case, the verify return code will most likely be 21.
+In this case, the verify return code will likely be 21

-I think there is generally no problem if you check the "integrity" of the certificate and intermediate certificate before applying it, but
+Generally, there should be no problem if you check the consistency of the certificate and intermediate certificate before applying them, but

-●It becomes a troublesome situation that you don't notice right away.
+●It can become a troublesome condition that you may not notice right away

 This "missing intermediate certificate" situation is extremely troublesome.

-On the other hand, with smartphone browsers, errors often occur because there is no intermediary certificate complementation function, making it difficult to isolate the cause.
+On the other hand, when using smartphone browsers, errors often occur due to a lack of intermediate certificate completion functionality, making it difficult to isolate the cause

-since the site can be viewed on a PC, this is a very troublesome case where the problem is not immediately noticed.
+the site can be viewed on a PC, so the problem is not immediately noticed.

-In fact, learning about the existence of this case was the main reason I decided to write this article.
+In fact, learning about the existence of this case is the main reason I decided to write this article

-, use the above command to check if the root certificate and intermediate certificate are functioning without any problems.
-It would be a good idea to check it out first.
+is a good idea to first use the above command to check whether the root certificate and intermediate certificate are functioning properly.

 lastly

-The certificate confirmation method is very often used in business, so it is very useful to remember it.
+The method of verifying certificates is something that is used very frequently in business, so it is very useful to remember it

-However, I think there are some parts that are difficult to understand if you don't know how certificates and SSL/TLS work, so
+However, there may be some parts that are difficult to understand if you are not familiar with the mechanisms of certificates and SSL/TLS, so

-I hope this article provides some useful knowledge to those who read it.
+I hope this article will be of some use to those who read it

 Reference materials